PhasesResearchLab/ARCHIVED-dfttk-20210211/README.rst

  - High-throughput.
 It can postprocess plenty of data stored in MongoDB with one simple command.
  - Compatible with Yphon package (https://www.sciencedirect.com/science/article/pii/S0010465514002288) and phonopy (https://phonopy.github.io/phonopy/)
+ - Included more than 10 examples in the Example folder
+ - Can recover corrupted data that are not completely finished by the workflow
  - Can handle the thermal electron contribution to the thermodynamic properties
- - Can plot more than 10 figures of thermodynamic properties in the publishable accuracy
+ - Can plot more than most of thermodynamic properties, phonon dispersion/dos  in the publishable accuracy
  - High accuaracy with temperature as low as a few 10th K
  - Can produce more than 20 thermodynamic properties, as a function of temperature, including: atomic volume